dstein64/recrun/README.md

 recrun is an acronym that stands for *retain essential content, remove unwanted noise*.

-To use recrun, install the extension, navigate to an article web page, and click the eyeglasses icon in the Chrome toolbar.
+To use recrun, install the extension, navigate to an article web page, and click the eyeglasses icon in the Chrome toolbar (there is an arrow pointing to this icon in the recrun screenshot).
 The extension is available from the Chrome Web Store at https://chrome.google.com/webstore/detail/recrun/ocikmakgbemmhogikcbcbkebeephjcno.

 Optionally, recrun can use the [Diffbot Article API](http://www.diffbot.com/products/automatic/article/) to extract relevant content.